 - Head trauma

 - Severe pulmonary or cardiac disease

-Doctors have a variety of treatment options available to them when they detect HIE depending on the extent of the damage already done to the infant’s brain.
-All treatment is intended to provide support for the organs already affected by the lack of oxygen and blood flow, but if the doctor failed to diagnose the issue in time there’s only so much they can do.
+Early diagnosis of HIE is crucial to limiting the extent of the damage done to the baby's brain and vital organs.
+Doctors have a variety of treatment options available to them when they detect hypoxic ischemic encephalopathy, but if the doctor failed to diagnose the issue in time there’s only so much they can do.

 Signs and symptoms of HIE can include any of the following:

 - Difficulty feeding

 - Problems breathing

 Call us today at (214) 307-6307, or by filling out our online form to tell us all about your case.